jxh096py/learngit/exercise1.md

 - Cloning it locally ✔
 - Creating branches ✔
 - Deleting Branches ✔
-- Listing Branches (local)
+- Listing Branches (local) ✔
-- Listing Branches (remote)
+- Listing Branches (remote) ✔
-- Making changes: add (stage) / commit / push
+- Making changes: add (stage) / commit / push ✔
-- Pulling changes: fetch + merge _versus_ pull
-- Using git diff
-- Seeing your commit history

 ### 1. How to sign up to a based online product (we will use Github )
 - Go to the GitHub website and sign up to get an account.
 Make a note of your account details